chainguard-images/.github/profile/README.md

 docker pull cgr.dev/chainguard/apko
 ```

 There are various types of images available.
-The full list can be found in the Release Status section
+The full list can be found in the [Release Status
-or you can use the repository search function.
+section](https://github.com/chainguard-images#release-status) or you can use the repository search
+function.
 Some categories and highlights follow.

-### Distroless Base Images
+### Minimal Base Images

 The static image is designed for running statically compiled binaries.
 Unlike the completely empty
 scratch image, we do include some commonly required files and directories such as: